 Copies made by library or archives employees at the request of a patron

 The library or archives will not be liable for copyright infringement when its employees make copies upon the request of a patron, provided it posts the specific notice specified in 37 C.F.R. § 201.14 which states:

 37 CFR 201.14 – Warnings of copyright for use by certain libraries and archives.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-When patrons ask the library to copy text works, the warning notice must be printed within a box located prominently on the order form, either on the front side of the form or immediately adjacent to the space for the name and signature of the user.
-The library may make only one copy of a work for the patron.
-It may reproduce one article or other contribution to a copyrighted collection or periodical issue, or a small part of any other copyrighted work, for example, a chapter from a book.
-This right to copy does not apply if the library is aware that the copying of a work (available at a fair price) is systematic.
-For example, if 30 different members of one class are requesting a copy of the same article, the library has reason to believe that the instructor is trying to avoid seeking permission for 30 copies.
+When patrons ask the library or archives to copy a work, the warning notice must be printed within a box located prominently on the order form, either on the front side of the form or immediately adjacent to the space for the name and signature of the user.
+Once these conditions are satisfied, the library or archives may make one copy of a work for the patron.
+It may reproduce one article or other contribution to a copyrighted collection or periodical issue, or a small part of any other copyrighted work, such as a chapter from a book.
+The copy must become the property of the user and the library or archives must not have notice that the copy will be used for any purpose other than private study, scholarship, or research.